Disclosure: This article is published by eesel AI, a competitor of Zendesk. We encourage you to read Zendesk's own materials for their perspective.

 -

-Forethought for Slack: An integration that puts the AI agent inside your Slack channels to help with employee questions.
+Forethought for Slack: An integration that put the AI agent inside Slack channels to help with employee questions.
+Its status following the Zendesk acquisition is currently unclear.

-A "contact us for a quote" button isn't just annoying; it creates some real challenges for teams trying to find and implement the right tools.
+A "contact us for a quote" button isn't just inconvenient: it creates real obstacles for teams trying to evaluate and implement the right tools.

 The long sales and onboarding process

-The first roadblock is the time you have to sink into it.
+The first roadblock is the time required.
 You can't just sign up for a trial and see if Forethought clicks with your team.
 The process involves scheduling demos, sitting through sales calls, and going through a vendor-led "Proof of Value" period that can take weeks, if not months.

-This just feels out of step with how modern teams work.
+This feels out of step with how modern teams work.
 Most of us are used to self-serve tools we can test on our own terms.
-Some platforms are completely flipping this script.
-With eesel AI, for example, you can sign up, connect your helpdesk, and start simulating the AI’s performance on your own data within minutes, no sales call required.
+With eesel AI, for example, you can sign up, connect your helpdesk, and start simulating the AI's performance on your own data within minutes, no sales call required.

 Unpredictable, usage-based bills

-That usage-based component in Forethought's pricing can be a nightmare for budgeting.
-If you have a busy month and support tickets spike, your bill could jump unexpectedly.
-This makes forecasting your annual software spend incredibly difficult.
+That usage-based component in Forethought's pricing can make budgeting difficult.
+If you have a busy month and support tickets spike, your bill will jump accordingly.
+This makes forecasting your annual software spend hard to pin down.

 A heavy lift for setup and data

-User reviews often mention that getting Forethought set up and configured just right takes a lot of work.
-According to reviews on sites like Capterra and Tekpon, fine-tuning the AI can be a long process.
+User reviews often mention that getting Forethought set up and configured takes a lot of work.
+According to reviews on Capterra and Tekpon, fine-tuning the AI can be a long process.

-On top of that, a review from SMBGuide points out that the platform needs a large volume of historical data to work well, they suggest around 20,000 past tickets for the best results.
-That can be a non-starter for smaller or newer companies that simply don't have that much data to feed the AI.
+On top of that, a review from SMBGuide notes that the platform performs best with a large volume of historical data (around 20,000 past tickets).
+For smaller or newer companies that don't have that depth of history, that can be a barrier to getting full value from the platform.

-If all that sounds like a headache, you're not alone. eesel AI was built as a direct response to these frustrations, offering a powerful AI platform with the transparency, flexibility, and ease of use that today's support teams need.
+eesel AI was built as a direct response to these frustrations, offering a powerful AI platform with pricing you can calculate before you commit.

 |---|---|---|